-Meyer-Ohlendorf, Nils; Voß, Philipp; Velten, Eike; Görlach, Benjamin: Implications of the Long Term Dimension for EU 2030 climate policy (2018)
+Meyer-Ohlendorf, Nils; Voß, Philipp; Velten, Eike; Görlach, Benjamin: EU Greenhouse Gas Emission Budget: Implications for EU Climate Policies (2018)

 About the Ecologic Institute

 The Ecologic Institute is a private not-for-profit think tank for applied environmental research, policy analysis and consultancy with offices in Berlin, Brussels and Washington DC.
 An independent, nonpartisan body, the Ecologic Institute is dedicated to bringing fresh ideas to environmental policies and sustainable development.
 The Ecologic Institute's work programme focuses on obtaining practical results.
 It covers the entire spectrum of environmental issues, including the integration of environmental concerns into other policy fields.
 Founded in 1995, the Ecologic Institute is a partner in the network of Institutes for European Environmental Policy.
 The Ecologic Institute acts in the public interest.